Editor & Researcher · @lushcompare on X

 Pages are reviewed when Lovense publishes spec changes, when significant community data emerges, or at minimum every 6 months.
 The last update date is shown on every page.

 HimCompare has no sponsorship, partnership, or endorsement with Lovense.
-We are not affiliated with or approved by Lovense.
+I am not affiliated with or approved by Lovense.
 The name is used for descriptive purposes only.

 Verdict rankings follow the data.
 If the numbers change — new firmware, new hardware, new evidence — the recommendation changes.
 The Solace Pro leads on thrusting because the specs say so; the Calor leads on value because the price-to-feature ratio says so.